drehak/pandoc-to-markdown/examples/files/panda.md

 \emph{(There's citations, so it has to be true!)}[^raw]

 [^raw]: Raw TeX/LaTeX can also be included in the document.
-See extension `raw_tex` in the Pandoc documentation/manual. `<i>Other types of raw blocks, like this HTML, will be ignored.
+See extension `raw_tex` in the Pandoc documentation/manual. `<i>Types of raw blocks other than `tex` or `latex`, like this HTML, will be ignored.
 This seems to be the standard praxis in Pandoc writers, when the raw block format and output format are incompatible.</i>`{=html}

 ```{=html}
 <i>Raw blocks of formats other than TeX/LaTeX will also be ignored.</i>